menacit/virt_base_course/resources/lab/README.md

 - Verify that setup works as intended by executing the following validation steps:
   - Execute "vagrant ssh -c 'python3 /app/mixologyfy.py' " on the host to start the lab application
   - Open a web browser on the host and access the lab web application at "http://localhost:1337/"
-  - Modify something in the HTML template file ("app-src/index.html.jinja") via the host system
+  - Modify something visual in the HTML template ("app-src/index.html.jinja") via the host system
   - Refresh the lab web application in the host web browser and observe the template modification

 ### Meritorious ("VG")
 The following tasks should be executed in the student's Ubuntu environment (physical or virtual):
-- Create Dockerfile based on Alpine Linux version 3.19 for lab application and its dependencies:
+- Create Dockerfile based on Alpine Linux version 3.20.3 for lab application and its dependencies:
   - ["FIGlet" executable/package](http://www.figlet.org/)
   - Python 3 libraries/modules and their dependencies:
     - Flask version 3.0.0